Aledua/aledua.github.io/pages/scripts.md

 &nbsp;

 ![tool](./tool.png)

-_The tool in operation displays the remaining seconds and the counter on the right._
+_The tool in operation displays the remaining seconds for the current task and the counter on the right._

 &nbsp;